 How can you add value to your milk?

 With milk prices fluctuating are you wondering how you can add value to your milk right now?
-I’ve searched the internet for some recent musings on adding value to your milk to hopefully secure a better income.
+I’ve searched the internet for some musings on adding value to your milk to hopefully secure a better income.

 The sale of raw drinking milk and cream is legal in England, Wales and Northern Ireland.
 Sales of raw milk and cream are completely banned in Scotland.